Nyo Saw: Career

 Nyo Saw began his career as a grade one general staff officer at the Yangon command.
 He served as the commandant of the Defence Services Technological Academy and the Defence Services Academy, and also headed the country's central and southern commands.

-Nyo Saw served as quartermaster general from 2014 to April 2020, before retiring with the rank of lieutenant general.
-He was succeeded by Kyaw Swar Lin.
-In the wake of the 2015 Myanmar general election, which saw the National League for Democracy take control of the civilian government, Nyo Saw was integral in awarding government tenders to firms affiliated with military officers.
+Nyo Saw served as quartermaster general from 2014 to April 2020.

-As of August 2022, he serves as the chairman of the Myanmar Economic Corporation, and holds senior roles at the military-owned Myanma Economic Holdings Limited and Innwa Bank.
-In July 2023, he was appointed as the regime's chief business advisor.
+As of August 2022, he serves as the chairman of the Myanmar Economic Corporation.
+In July 2023, he was appointed as the advisor to the chairman of State Administration Council.

-On 25 September 2023, he was appointed to the State Administration Council alongside Maung Maung Aye, replacing Soe Htut and Moe Myint Tun, who were sacked following a corruption probe.
+On 25 September 2023, he was appointed to the State Administration Council.

-On July 31, 2025, a meeting of the National Defence and Security Council was convened.
+On 31 July 2025, a meeting of the National Defence and Security Council was convened.
 Following this, Acting President Senior General Min Aung Hlaing signed and issued an order announcing the formation of the new Union Government in which Nyo Saw was appointed as the Prime Minister.
-In addition to his role as Prime Minister, he will also concurrently serve as the Union Minister of the Ministry of National Planning.
+In addition to his role as Prime Minister, he also concurrently serves as the Union Minister of the Ministry of National Planning.

+Nyo Saw ran and was elected as the Union Solidarity and Development Party candidate in the 2025–26 Myanmar general election for Pyithu Hluttaw in Cocokyun Township, Yangon Region, considered a sham process by independent observers.

 Personal life

 Nyo Saw is married to San San Aye and have three children.
-They are non-executive shareholders of Apex Fair International Company Limited.

 Personal sanctions

-On December 11, 2023, the European Council imposed personal restrictions on Nyo Saw due to his direct contribution to dismantling and undermining democracy and stability in Myanmar as a member of the State Administration Council, a body established by the junta to facilitate and legitimize their rule over Myanmar after the 2021 coup d'état.
+On 11 December 2023, the European Council imposed personal restrictions on Nyo Saw due to his direct contribution to dismantling and undermining democracy and stability in Myanmar as a member of the State Administration Council, a body established by the junta to facilitate and legitimize their rule over Myanmar after the 2021 coup d'état.